Turkey Revealed Coronavirus Normalization Plan

 Phase 1: 11th - 26th May 2020

-Easing coronavirus containment measures have been started by lifting intercity travel restriction in seven provinces (Antalya, Mersin, Muğla, Aydın, Erzurum, Hatay ve Malatya).
+Easing coronavirus containment measures have been started by lifting intercity travel restrictions in seven provinces (Antalya, Mersin, Muğla, Aydın, Erzurum, Hatay ve Malatya).

 Phase 2: 27th May - 31st August 2020